toyokumo/nested-sets-clj/README.md

 ;=> true
 ```

-`nested-sets->vec-tree` can also take a function which control how to make a node in the tree.
+`nested-sets->vec-tree` can also take a function which controls how to make a node in the tree.

 ```clojure
 (let [a {:id :a :lft 1 :rgt 18}